Ne'ot Hovav

 Ne'ot Hovav (נאות חובב), formerly Ramat Hovav, is an industrial zone in southern Israel and the site of Israel's main hazardous waste disposal facility.
-Ramat Hovav Industrial Zone is the locus of 19 chemical factories, including Makhteshim Agan, a pesticide plant; Teva Pharmaceutical Industries, a pharmaceuticals plant; Israel Chemicals, a bromine plant.
+Ramat Hovav Industrial Zone is the locus of 19 chemical factories, including Adama Agricultural Solutions (former Makhteshim Agan), a pesticide plant; Teva Pharmaceutical Industries, a pharmaceuticals plant; Israel Chemicals, a bromine plant.

 In July 2022, Erez Badash was appointed as the head of the local council.